 Or we could have talked about chunking tasks and the value of motivation, teaching her to identify the different parts of her room that needed to get cleared out, and setting up a motivator for herself as a reward for each section was completed.

 We could have body-doubled, and planned to go to the pool together with our books, with social time after her friends arrived.
 We could have made a date to go shopping for fun stuff for camp once she figured out what she had and what she still needed.
 And the list goes on.

 Yes, it takes a little more effort than turning on the video or dropping them off at the pool.
-But if you're going to have to teach planning skills and help your kids learn to motivate themselves, anyway – and yes, you are the one who needs to do that! -- then you might as well doing in the summer when then living is easier, and the stressors are back in the little red school house.
+But if you're going to have to teach planning skills and help your kids learn to motivate themselves, anyway – and yes, you are the one who needs to do that! -- then you might as well do it the summer when the living is easier, and the stressors are back in the little red school house.